An organization of the brain

 The Triune Brain is a theory from the 60s that tried to model the organization of the brain.

-It is technically inaccurate as an explanation for brain activity as neuroscience understands it but it remains one of very few good approximations of what is going on in our head.
+It is technically inaccurate as an explanation for brain activity as neuroscience understands it but it remains one of the very few good approximations of what is going on in our head.

 It was nevertheless a major step from medieval thinking saying that Reason was in the head, Emotion in the heart and Instinct in the guts.
 It still feels that way, though.

-Bill Williams, a psychology professor turned trader, came up with his own division of the Mind, Core-Right-Left, which sort of match the Reptilian-Limbic-Neocortex division of the Triune Brain and we combine them into Brain 1, 2 and 3 in this Blog.
+Bill Williams, a psychology professor turned trader, came up with his own division of the Mind, Core-Right-Left, which sort of match the Reptilian-Limbic-Neocortex division of the Triune Brain and I combine them into Brain 1, 2 and 3 in this Blog.
 Please refer to The Divisions of the Mind Article for the various correspondences..

-We may use the terms interchangeably in our articles when they apply best, so please refer to the article on the Division of the Mind and its charts when needed.
+I may use the terms interchangeably in our articles when they apply best, so please refer to the article on the Division of the Mind and its charts when needed.

 The Triune Brain division was based on anatomical observations of various animals.